TwistedVision518/Zenny/recipe-suggester/README.md

 3. Use dropdowns to assign recipes to meal slots
 4. Click **📋 Generate Shopping List** to get all ingredients
 5. Shopping list is copied to clipboard automatically
+ 6. Set daily calories/macros and click **⚡ Auto‑Fill Week to Goals** to populate the plan

 #### 🍽️ **Scaling Recipes**
 1. Open any recipe modal